firavoyage/blogging/intuitive/cpp.md

 - about competitive programming
   - kill time
-    - the great ocean of truth
+    - facing the great ocean
-    - fun of problem solving
+    - creating problem reducers
   - create memories of oi
     - communicate with souls of diverse fates and intuitions
     - acquire their erudition and strength